wizzat/distribution/README.md

 distribution
 ============

-Short, simple, direct scripts for creating ASCII graphical histograms in the terminal.
+Short, simple, direct scripts for creating character-based histograms in a command terminal.

 Purpose